 DIY and Assisted Installs

-A full DIY install calls for the homeowner to manage every part of the installation process, from choosing the pool, arranging for shipping, and gathering all necessary materials and tools.
+A complete DIY install calls for the homeowner to manage every part of the installation process, from choosing the pool, arranging for shipping, and gathering all necessary materials and tools.
 DIY installs also require that you learn about local building and safety codes, take out permits as needed, and adhere to local ordinances during the installation.

-In an assisted install, the homeowner will perform the majority of the excavation and the finishing work, including backfilling around the pool once it gets installed.
-This process leaves the least familiar and critical parts to the professionals, including setting the shell in place, leveling the pool, and installing all of the plumbing-related systems.
+In an assisted install, the homeowner will perform most of the excavation and the finishing work, including backfilling around the pool once it gets installed.
+This process leaves the least familiar and critical parts to the professionals, including setting the shell in place, leveling the pool, and installing all plumbing-related systems.
+The cost of DIY or assisted installs can vary greatly depending on how much work you have a contractor do and what type of equipment you hire for the job.
+You can expect to pay anywhere between $25,000 to $45,000 for an assisted install of a fiberglass pool.

 Standard installation generally includes a concrete deck that ranges from 400 to 800 square feet around the swimming pool’s perimeter.
-Many homeowners who are on a tighter budget opt for this installation as it allows them to add a fence and other finishing touches later.
+Many homeowners on a tighter budget opt for this installation as it allows them to add a fence and other finishing touches later.
 Concrete patios are quick to install but require some curing time and simple maintenance.

 Some companies will include fencing as part of their standard installation package if local building codes require it.
 If you don’t see fencing listed on your quotes, it doesn’t hurt to ask how much it costs so you can use your pool sooner and comply fully with all local building ordinances.
 Standard installation costs around $30,000 to $40,000, but the cost depends on where you live and how big the pool is.

-The turn-key installation refers to everything needed for a basic fiberglass pool, which also covers electrical costs and fencing.
+The turn-key installation includes everything needed for a basic fiberglass pool, which also covers electrical costs and fencing.
 This option is perfect for homeowners that want to hire out all aspects of their fiberglass pool installation, including the final touches like decking and landscaping.